ProfJski/RayLib-Examples/README.md

 Similar to the graphs on [Mathologer's video on Tesla's Vortex Math] (https://www.youtube.com/watch?v=6ZrO90AI0c8&t=1238s).
 The program explores iterative multiplication groups in a Modulo-N space and the suprising patterns that result.
 See also [Mathologer's video on Times Tables, Mandlebrot and the Heart of Mathematics] (https://www.youtube.com/watch?v=qhbuKbxJsk8) for more info.
-Choose your modulus, multiplier and starting value using the sliders or use the key pairs <O> and <P>, <K> and <L>, <M> and <,> respectively for finer control.
+Choose your modulus, multiplier and starting value using the sliders or use the key pairs O and P, K and L, M and , respectively for finer control.
-Camera controls are overkill (default view should be fine) but include <Z> and <X> for zoom, and <A> <D> <W> and <S> for panning.
+Camera controls are overkill (default view should be fine) but include Z and X for zoom, and A D W and S for panning.
 Certain combinations of modulus and multiplier result in interesting graphs: cardioids, nephroids, and more.
-Press <G> to get small graph of the number of unique digital roots for the first 400 moduli for a given multiplier, or first 400 multipliers for a given modulus (your choice).
+Press G to get small graph of the number of unique digital roots for the first 400 moduli for a given multiplier, or first 400 multipliers for a given modulus (your choice).
 Spikes on the graph tend to indicate more interesting patterns.
 Left-click to set those parameters.
 ![Modulus Multiplication Explorer](images/ModCircles1.gif)